Rottenbuch Radio Tower

 The Rottenbuch Radio Tower is a transmitting tower of the Vodafone company, sited between Peiting and Rottenbuch in southern Bavaria, Germany.

 The framework tower, a glued girder binder construction made from European Douglas fir timber, is 66 meters high.
 The structure is held together by steel pegs.

-On 18 March 2002 tower construction was started with the excavation of the tower foundations; on 3 June 2002 building of the tower structure began.
+On 18 March 2002, tower construction was started with the excavation of the tower foundations; on 3 June 2002 building of the tower structure began.
 For this the lower elements of the framework construction were pre-assembled in pairs and then put in place.
 The missing diagonal elements were then added afterwards.
-On 21 June 2002 the construction was finished.
+On 21 June 2002, the construction was finished.
 At this time, the Rottenbuch Radio Tower was the highest wooden tower in Germany (and continued being this until in 2012, the Windkraftanlage Hannover-Marienwerder (a wind power station in Hanover) with a 100m high wooden tower was erected).

-As of July 2020, a newspaper report says that the tower has to be demolished due to irreparable damage by ants.
-A replacement tower is planned to be erected until 2022, but as of July 2020 it is not decided whether this will be a wooden building again.
+As of July 2020, a newspaper report said that the tower has to be demolished due to irreparable damage by ants.
+A replacement tower was planned then to be erected until 2022 In December 2020, this was decided to be a steel construction.
+The construction of a replacement tower has begun on May 14th, 2024 and was completed in May 2025.